 The Kirtland Temple

 Rigdon is given to using highly inflammatory language in his sermons and a backlash occurs with the local population, hence the move to Ohio.
-From there they intend to take the Mormon gospel into the frontier state of Missouri, but things go badly wrong and both Smith and Rigdon have to endure being 'tarred and feathered' by angered locals.
+From there they intend to take the Mormon gospel into the frontier state of Missouri, but things go badly wrong and both Smith and Rigdon have to endure being '

 Smith became keen to move out from the Ohio area, not just because of 'persecution' but it seems too many people knew too much about the reputation of the Smith family.